XboxDev/nxdk/README.md

 Credits
 -------
-- [OpenXDK](http://openxdk.maturion.de/) is the inspiration for NXDK, and large parts of it have been reused.
+- [OpenXDK](http://openxdk.maturion.de/) is the inspiration for nxdk, and large parts of it have been reused.
 (License: GPLv2)
 - Large parts of [pbkit](http://forums.xbox-scene.com/index.php?/topic/573524-pbkit), by openxdkman, are included, with modifications.
 (License: Academic Free License)
 - A very barebones libc is included based on [lib43](https://github.com/lunixbochs/lib43) (License: MIT)
 - vp20compiler is based on nvvertparse.c from [Mesa](http://www.mesa3d.org/) (License: MIT)